 Deep Clean Your Area

-Once you’ve gotten rid of any excess beauty items, it’s time for a deep spring clean on your storage areas.
+Once you’ve gotten rid of any excess beauty items, it’s time for the actual cleaning process of your drawers, cabinets, and storage bins.

 Clean Your Tools

-Clean your makeup brushes thoroughly.
-Makeup brushes can gather a ton of bacteria over time, and a huge culprit when it comes to breakouts.
+Makeup brushes can gather a ton of bacteria over time, and are a huge culprit when it comes to breakouts.
 Take the time to properly deep clean your makeup brushes as a re-starting point for your future self.
-Resolve to clean them regularly; not only will this keep breakouts from dirty brushes at bay, makeup brushes last longer when properly cared for.
+Resolve to clean them regularly.
+Not only will this keep breakouts from dirty brushes at bay, makeup brushes last longer when properly cared for.

 Wipe and Disinfect Your Space

-With everything out of their drawers and cabinets, wipe everything down, just as you might spring clean another section in your home.
-Disinfect drawers and vacuum excess makeup or hair.
+With everything out of their drawers and cabinets, it’s he perfect opportunity to wipe everything down, just as you might spring clean another section in your home.
+Disinfect surfaces with cleaning spray , and vacuum out excess hair from any drawers.

 While you’re at it, be sure to sanitize your makeup bag if you have one.
 If it’s too dirty to clean, it’s time to buy a new one.